lordmulder/INetGet/README.md

 * Read the URL from *stdin* and write the response to *stout*:
   `echo http://www.warr.org/buckethead.html | INetGet.exe - - | findstr Sacrifist`

+## Anti-Virus Notes ##

+Occasionally, it may happen that your so-called "anti-virus" software *mistakenly* detects [malware](http://en.wikipedia.org/wiki/Malware) (virus, trojan horse, worm, etc.) while you are trying to run the legitimate *INetGet* application.
+This is called a [**false positive**](http://en.wikipedia.org/wiki/Antivirus_software#Problems_caused_by_false_positives) and the file actually is **not** malware!
+Instead, this is a defect (bug) in your particular anti-virus software!
+In case that you encounter this kind problem, we highly recommend using [VirusTotal.com](http://www.virustotal.com/), [Virscan.org](http://www.virscan.org/) or a similar web-service to check the file in question with *multiple* anti-virus engines.
+Unless the majority of the anti-virus engines detect malware, it can safely be assumed that the file is indeed clean.
+Also, please take care with *heuristic* scan results, such as "suspicious", "generic" or "packed".
+Those results are **not** confirmed malware detections &ndash; they are highly speculative and (almost certainly) do **not** indicate a real infection.

+An important fact to consider is that, for the developer of a legitimate application, it is *impossible* to know **why** a specific "anti-virus" software is *defaming* her application as malware.
+That is because anti-virus programs generally are *commercial* ClosedSource software &ndash; and the anti-virus companies do **not** publish their source codes or reveal their algorithms.
+Moreover, a zillion of *different* so-called "anti-virus" programs exist nowadays.
+Therefore, the application developer can *not* know what is going on "behind the scenes" in a particular anti-virus software.
+Consequently, any assumptions on the reasons that trigger the [**false positive**](http://en.wikipedia.org/wiki/Antivirus_software#Problems_caused_by_false_positives) would be nothing but pure speculation!
+Even worse, anti-virus software is updated frequently, so the reasons why the so-called "anti-virus" software is *defaming* our application as malware may change constantly.

+At this point, it should be clear that implementing *workarounds* for defective anti-virus software is **not** a viable option for application developers.
+Since the [**false positive**](http://en.wikipedia.org/wiki/Antivirus_software#Problems_caused_by_false_positives) is a defect (bug) in the particular "anti-virus" software, it can be fixed **only** by the developer of the *anti-virus* software.
+For this reason, it is important that *you*, the (paying) customer, contact the support team of the *anti-virus company* and report the serious problem that exists in their software!
+Most anti-virus companies provide ways to report *false positives* in a standardized way, e.g. by means of a [webform](http://en.wikipedia.org/wiki/Form_%28HTML%29) or an e-mail portal.
+So please refer to the *anti-virus developer's web-site* for help and support.
+Also, when reporting *false positives*, please be self-confident: As a paying customer, you can demand that *false positives* get fixed in a timely manner.
+Otherwise, just get your money back!

+Last but not least: Keep in mind that INetGet is **free software**.
+This means that *source codes* of INetGet are freely available to everybody!
+Thus, in case that you do *not* trust the provided pre-compiled *binaries* of INetGet, you may compile your own binaries directly from the source code&hellip;

 ## Download ##